mattyoung101/omicron/documentation/docs/omicam.md

 ### Our solution
 This year, Team Omicron presents a novel approach to robot localisation based on a middle-size league paper by Lu, Li, Zhang, Hu & Zheng[^2].
-We localise using purely RGB camera data by solving a non-linear optimisation problem using the lines on the playing field.
+We localise using only RGB camera data by solving a multi-variate non-linear optimisation problem using the lines on the playing field, in realtime.

 The principle method of operation of our algorithm is that we need to match a virtual model of field geometry to the observed one from the camera.
 If we match the lines so that they align in both the virtual model and real-world model, then we can